How to Help Employees Transfer Training to the Job

 The goal of training is to enhance the skills, knowledge, and the thinking and learning ability of employees.
 But, even more important, is the capability to apply the new information, skills, or knowledge in the employee's job.

-Taking training transfer one step further, ideally, the employee learns the new information, applies the information on the job, and then, shares the new information by transferring the knowledge (training) other employees.
+Taking training transfer one step further, ideally, the employee learns the new information, applies the information on the job, and then, shares the new information by transferring the knowledge (training) to other employees.

 Want the training that you provide for employees to have a real impact on the skills practiced in the workplace when the employees return to work?
 This case study illustrates the power of paying attention to employee training transfer before, during and after the training and development sessions or activities.